Photo by Tima Miroshnichenko / Pexels

 Example vocabulary: yesterday, tomorrow, weather, season, country, travel, hospital, dentist, excited, worried, already, sometimes, because, although

-At A2, children can handle most everyday English situations.
+At A2 core, children can handle most everyday English situations.
 They understand the language well enough to learn other subjects through English and can hold real conversations with patient speakers.

 What it looks like: